Caring About Violent Crime And Your Community

 In 2008, there were more than 1.2 million violent crimes reported in California, far exceeding the number of property crimes.
 In an attempt to diminish these figures, California law imposes harsh penalties on persons convicted of violent crimes.
-To avoid being caught up in the system, you need aggressive representation from an experienced attorney if you’re charged with a violent crime.
+If you are charged with a violent crime, you need aggressive representation to avoid being caught up in the system.
 The lawyers at Robert F. Landheer, Attorney at Law, led by board-certified criminal law specialist Robert Landheer, will provide you with the effective representation you need.

 Violent crime is usually associated with physical harm.
 But emotional harm can be considered violent as well.
 We will assist you with charges involving all violent crimes: